astropy/astroquery/docs/irsa/irsa.rst

 **Performing a cone search**

-A cone search query is performed by setting the `spatial` keyword to `Cone`.
+A cone search query is performed by setting the ``spatial`` keyword to ``Cone``.
 The target name or the coordinates of the search center must also be specified.
 The radius for the cone search may also be specified - if this is missing, it defaults to a value of 10 arcsec.
-The radius may be specified in any appropriate unit using an `astropy.units`_  `Quantity` object.
-It may also be entered as a string that is parsable by `astropy.coordinates.Angle`_.
+The radius may be specified in any appropriate unit using a `~astropy.units.Quantity` object.
+It may also be entered as a string that is parsable by `~astropy.coordinates.Angle`.

 .. code-block:: python